 In 2011 he received his undergraduate degree in Landscape Architecture and Environmental Planning from the Leibniz University of Hanover.
-In his studies he focused on history of architecture and the conservation of monastery gardens.
+In his studies he focused on architectural history and the conservation of monastery gardens.

 From 2011 until 2013 Joachim studied at the Prince´s School of Traditional Art in London, with a focus on architectural woodwork and traditional geometric design principles.
-For his degree project he got rewarded the Barakat Price by HRH The Prince of Wales.
+For his degree project he got rewarded the Barakat Prize by The former Prince of Wales.

-Since 2013 he is running his own studio, creating high-end furniture, sculpture and objets d’art for an international clientele.
+Since 2013 he has run his own studio, creating high-end furniture, sculpture and objets d’art for an international clientele.